 Empathy means the ability to understand and share the feelings of another.

 Earlier generations of Australian women were mostly empathetic to a fault.
+Nowadays, definitely not so much.

 Empathy with the resident citizens of overseas countries